 2.5.
-Delivery of FCAS by FCASAncillary Service Facilities
+Delivery of FCAS by Ancillary Service Facilities

-An FCASAncillary Service Facility can be enabled to deliver any combination of FCAS it is capable of delivering and must deliver all types of FCAS for which it is enabled.
+An Ancillary Service FCAS Facility can be enabled to deliver any combination of FCAS it is capable of delivering (consistent with its classification and market ancillary service offers) and must deliver all types of FCAS for which it is enabled.

-3. Description of each type of FCAS
+Description of each type of fcasFCAS

 FCAS are essential to the management of power system security, facilitation of orderly trading in electricity, and ensuring that electricity supplies are of acceptable quality.
-They are, effectively, reserves procured through the FCAS spot markets operated by AEMO and the central dispatch process in accordance with clause 3.8.1 of the NER.
+They are, effectively, reserves procured through the FCAS spot markets operated by AEMO and the central dispatch process in accordance with clauseNER 3.8.1 of the NER.